-Converging with the Social Web
+Converging with the social web

-It is time for the social web, context awareness, and multimodal interfaces to converge into a Social Ambient Intelligence platform that enforces users' privacy.
-We believe that semantic technologies are the best enablers for interoperability, extensibility and intelligent exploitation of user, hardware and social web knowledge, in order to improve interactions between users and information.
-However, leveraging web knowledge in a semantic ubiquitous system may not be a trivial task according to (Strassner et al., 2007) who claimed that: in order for ontologies to be adopted by a system, this system should have a sufficient amount of semantic knowledge and minimal legacy information to carry.
+We also pointed out that state-of-the-art ubiquitous platforms should leverage the existing web platforms, or at least inspire from them.
+It is time for the social web, context awareness, and multimodal interfaces to converge into an ambient platform that enforces privacy.
+We believe that the semantic technologies are the best enablers for interoperability, extensibility and intelligent exploitation of user, hardware and social web knowledge in order to improve interactions between users and information.
+However, leveraging web knowledge in a semantic ubiquitous system may not be a trivial task according to (Strassner et al., 2007) who claimed that, in order for ontologies to be adopted by a system, this system should have a sufficient amount of semantic knowledge and minimal legacy information to carry.
 Indeed, the Semantic Web still being an unachieved vision (Berners-Lee, Hendler, & O. Lassila, 2001; Cardoso, 2007), most websites don't rely on semantic technologies to maintain their data.
-We have presented several initiatives that intend to create interoperable standards based on semantic technologies for universal use of user-generated content and communications kept in separate web platforms.
+We have presented several initiatives that intend to create interoperable standards based on semantic technologies for universal exploitation of user-generated content and communications kept in separate web platforms.
 Academics should get involved in this process, in order to take into account the requirements of Social Ambient Intelligence platforms that will leverage these standards.
-In the mean time, web platforms APIs (Application Programming Interface) can be used to build gateways between specific web social platforms and ubiquitous systems.
-For example, user feeds (e.g. Facebook's mini-feed, twitter, del.icio.us) could be analyzed as an additional source of context knowledge in the aim of identifying user activities and profile.
+In the mean time, web platforms APIs can be used to build gateways between specific web social platforms and ubiquitous systems.
+For example, user feeds (e.g. Facebook's mini-feed, twitter, del.icio.us...) could be analyzed as an additional source of context knowledge in the aim of identifying user activities and profile.
 On the other hand, ubiquitous systems could also be used to push content to these platforms, e.g. automatic presence information inferred from the context.